4.58 from 19 votes

 Ingredient Notes and Substitutions:

-• Pork loin is available boneless or bone-in and comes from the back of the animal.
+• Pork Loin: Pork loin is available boneless or bone-in and comes from the animal’s back.
 It’s important not to confuse pork loin with pork tenderloin.
 They are not interchangeable and can not be substituted for each other in this recipe.
 Just like there’s no other cut from a cow that can be compared to the tenderloin, pork tenderloin is a long, narrow, boneless cut from the muscle that runs along the backbone.
-The loin is wider and flatter.
+The loin is broader and flatter.
 Pork tenderloin should never be braised because it cooks so quickly, while the pork loin is a bit more versatile.

 • Shallots: Shallots are used extensively in French cooking and are a member of the onion family.
 Shallots grow in clusters or in a head, similar to a head of garlic but without the quantity.
 The flavor of shallots is said to be as if onions and garlic got married and had a mild-flavored baby.